Turlock Journal

 The Turlock Journal is a newspaper in Turlock, California.
 It is owned by 209 Multimedia.
 The Journal was a daily newspaper until 2004, when it was reduced to twice-weekly publication.
 It has a paid circulation of approximately 4,000.
-The managing editor is Kristina Hacker.
-Hank Vander Veen is the publisher.

-The first edition of the Turlock Journal hit the streets in 1904 as a weekly, when Turlock had just a few hundred people.
-Founders Harry and Jack Randolph owned the Journal until just after World War I, when the newspaper was sold to printer Edwin Earl Ullberg, who immediately changed the newspaper to a daily.

-The Farmers’ Press Association, a cooperative, took over the Journal in 1920 and changed the name to the Farmers’ Daily Journal.
+History

+The first edition of the Turlock Journal was published on Nov.
+11, 1904.
+A nearby paper called the Stanislaus County Weekly News reported on the launch, writing "Turlock has launched another craft on the sea of newspaperdom."
+The paper was founded by Harry and Jack Randolph.
+In 1901, Jack sold his interest to Harry and went into the phone business.
+Harry continued to operated the Journal until just after World War I.

+Printer Edwin Earl Ullberg purchased the Turlock Weekly Journal from Harry Randolph on June 1, 1919.
+Twelve days later he changed the newspaper to a daily production and the name became the Turlock Daily Journal.
+Ullberg ran into financial difficulties and had to sell the paper.
+In December 1920, Ullberg sold the Journal to the Farmers' Press Association.
+The cooperative briefly changed the name of the paper to the Farmers' Daily Journal.
 Josie Goodwin, a secretary in the cooperative, acquired a controlling interest in the paper and stayed on as publisher for 13 years.
 During her tenure, the Journal changed to afternoon delivery.